apache/pulsar/site2/website/versioned_docs/version-2.8.1/developing-binary-protocol.md

  * `producer_id` → id of an existing producer
  * `sequence_id` → each message has an associated sequence id which is expected to be implemented with a counter starting at 0.
-The `SendReceipt` that acknowledges the effective publishing of a messages will refer to it by its sequence id.
+The `SendReceipt` that acknowledges the effective publishing of messages will refer to it by its sequence id.
  * `num_messages` → *(optional)* Used when publishing a batch of messages at once.